meshbird/meshbird/README.md

 ![MeshBird](https://avatars0.githubusercontent.com/u/16837838?v=3&u=dbd30ffcc7383854dba5a66425ce9fe0591b03ac&s=700)

 ## Intro
 Meshbird enables distributed private networking across geographically dispersed datacenters.
 With Meshbird senders can send data directly to recipients without the need for gateways or centralized servers.
-Furthermore, Meshbird encrypts all traffic using industry standard encryption techniques such as AES-256.
 Meshbird is compatible across countries, cloud providers, and container technologies.

+**Meshbird encrypts all traffic, but currently uses AES-256 in unauthenticated CBC mode, which does not guarantee confidentiality.
+Meshbird's encryption is currently not suited for working with sensitive data, unless an additional layer of protection like SSH is used.**

 For example, with a single command, Meshbird can be used to create a private network connecting a Docker container in DigitalOcean's in New York data center to a laptop in a Kyrgyzstan café.